 Application : Applied Explanation on : application of the practice The Board delegates the duty of identification, assessment and management of key business risks to RSMC while the oversight roles are delegated to BRMC (for risk management) and AC (for internal controls) whereby BRMC and AC are assigned with the duty, vide Group Risk Management Framework and Terms of Reference respectively as approved by the Board, to provide assurance to the Board on the adequacy and effectiveness of risk management and internal control systems of the Group respectively.
-The principles, practices and process of the Group Risk Management Framework established by the Board are, in material respects guided by the ISO 31000:2018 - Risk Management Guidelines.
+The principles, practices and process of the Group Risk Management Framework established by the Board are, in material aspects guided by the ISO 31000:2018 - Risk Management Guidelines.
 Structured risk management process is stipulated in the Group Risk Management Framework approved by the Board, whereby each step of the risk and opportunity identification, evaluation, control identification, treatment and control activities are laid down for application by the RSMC and Risk Owners, i.e. respective Managers and Heads of Department.
 Risk assessment, at gross and residual levels, are guided by the likelihood rating and impact rating established by the Board based on the risk appetite acceptable by the Board that are stipulated in the Framework.
 Key Risk Registers were compiled by RSMC and then reported to the BRMC for review.
 BRMC subsequently reported the results of such updates to the Board for its final review and deliberation.
 Key Risk Registers are used for the identification of high residual risks which are above the risk appetite of the Group that requires the Management and the Board's immediate attention and risk treatment as well as for future risk monitoring.
+During the financial year ended 31 December 2024, Key Risk Registers were compiled by RSMC and tabled to BRMC during the financial year under review for its review and deliberation on its adequacy and effectiveness and for its reporting the results of review to the Board.
+Please refer to the Statement on Risk Management and Internal Control for further disclosures on the features risk management

-Please refer to the Statement on Risk Management and Internal Control for further disclosures on the features risk management framework and internal control system as well as the opinion of the Board on the state of the risk management and internal control system within the Group.
+framework and internal control system as well as the opinion of the Board on the state of the risk management and internal control system within the Group.

 Explanation for : departure

-Large companies are requi to complete the columns b - Non-large companies are encouraged
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

 Measure :

 Timeframe :